 The event was sponsored by Petroc, who, with campuses in both North and Mid-Devon, were please to engage with more Somerset based businesses.
 Petroc Vice Principal, Bill Blythe, commented afterwards "Fabulous networking opportunity, we were really pleased to be asked to sponsor as it gave us a great opportunity to talk about the training we're able to offer businesses across the area".

 Bill (shown centre in the header image alongside Somerset Chamber Chief Executive, Stephen Henagulf, and Barnstaple Chamber President, Paula Byers) gave a short presentation at the meeting describing the quality training on offer, alongside the exciting developments with the Centre of Technology Innovation Excellence and being the North Devon hub for the South West Institute of Technology.

 Ranked as the best college in the country in 2018 (Ranked no 1 in NICDEX league table, published by FE Week), Petroc is committed to driving forward educational success in further and higher education.
 We are extremely passionate about raising the aspirations, knowledge and skills of individuals, communities and businesses in Devon and beyond.
 They have three campuses in North Devon and Mid Devon, and offer an exceptional range of study programmes, courses and qualifications, including A-levels, apprenticeships, vocational training, degrees and professional programmes.

-Barnstaple Chamber President, Paula Byers, opened with a welcome and gave a brief overview of the Chamber's work in North Devon.
+Barnstaple Chamber President, Paula Byers, opened with a welcome and gave a brief overview of the Chamber's work in Northern Devon.